pepopowitz/tdd-workshop/module-3/README.md

 ### Do one task at a time

 Try not to implement more than one spec at a time!

+### You don't have to pass in an entire 40x40 grid in your tests

+A test would be most effective passing in a 3x3 grid with neighbors constructed for the middle cell, and making assertions against only that middle cell.

 ### Don't forget - each cell has up to 8 neighbors, not 4.